Maharashtra State Film Award for Best Supporting Actor

-The Maharashtra State Film Award for Best Supporting Actor is an award, begun in 1962, presented annually at the Maharashtra State Film Awards of India to the supporting actor for best performance in a Marathi cinema.
-The awardees are decided by a jury constituted every year.
-The inaugural award was named as "Chintamanrao Kolhatkar Award for Best Supporting Actor" and was awarded to Chandrakant Gokhale for the film Suvasini.
+The Maharashtra State Film Award for Best Supporting Actor is an honour presented annually at the Maharashtra State Film Awards to recognize an actor for the best performance in a supporting role in a Marathi film industry.
+Established in 1962, the recipients are selected by a jury constituted each year by the Government of Maharashtra.
+Over the course of 62 award ceremonies, accounting for ties and repeat winners, the award has been presented to 58 different actors.
+The award was later renamed the Chintamanrao Kolhatkar Award for Best Supporting Actor.
+Recipients receive a statuette and a cash prize.